 Watch: Sustainable fuel – a low-carbon solution for aviation

-Though the COVID-19 pandemic has had a significant impact on aviation, it hasn’t changed the reality that the industry must figure out how to fly and emit less.
-Sustainable aviation fuel holds great promise in helping the aviation industry reduce carbon emissions, but carbon pricing and other policy measures are likely needed to help spur the investment to scale production to meaningful levels, according to Shell’s top climate advisor.
+Sustainable aviation fuel holds great promise in helping the aviation industry reduce carbon emissions.
+Still, carbon pricing and other policy measures are needed to help spur investment and scale production to meaningful levels.

 Description: